If you'd prefer bare-bones setup instructions without explanation, see here.

 When all the entries are completed, press the yellow Download Script button and the script file will be saved by your browser.

 Your browser may warn that script files sourced from the internet are potentially harmful — it does this based on the .sh or .ps1 file extension, not the actual contents.
 Some browsers may even change the extension of the saved file to .txt to render it 'harmless'.
 If that happens you will need to manually rename with the correct extension before running it.
 Remember, because the script file is ascii, you can easily check its contents in any text editor.

 All sensitive data is transported over SSL and AES-256 encrypted at rest.
 The resulting file is built in RAM on our webserver — it is never saved to the filesystem.

 You should only need to specify a non-default nickname if you have multiple LMS servers and therefore multiple instances of ngrok in parallel use.
 You'll never encounter the nickname otherwise.

-First follow the appropriate instructions for your platform or operating system — pCP, Linux, or Windows 10.
-Then perform account-linking as explained below.
+First follow the appropriate instructions for your platform or operating system — pCP, Linux, MacOS, or Windows 10.
+Then perform account-linking as explained in the bottom paragraph.

 Make sure that the LMS server under pCP is already installed and running when you attempt this.

 Installs ngrok as a persistent tcz package and adds it to onboot.lst.
 It also builds a file called ~/.ngrok2/ngrok.yml with your configuration details.
 An entry in /opt/bootlocal.sh ensures ngrok_startup.sh runs at system boot to continually refresh your tunnel details when you reboot.

 Applies to any Debian-based distro which supports systemd services and bash scripting.
 Examples include Max2Play, Raspberry Pi OS, Ubuntu and Debian.

 Installs ngrok to /usr/local/bin/ngrok and creates a service file /etc/systemd/system/ngrok.service to run ngrok as a daemon at boot.
 It also builds a file called ~/.ngrok2/ngrok.yml with your configuration.
 Finally, it creates the ~/ngrok_updater.sh auto-updater file that refreshes your tunnel details when you reboot.